-Tech hiring is a hot topic nowadays as companies scramble to attract and hire the best devs.
-And while there are a lot of tactics different hiring teams use to try and get the leg up on each other, I’ve found that the most important factor is to get the basic skeleton of your process down pat.
+And while there are a lot of tactics different hiring teams use to try and get the leg up on each other, I’ve found that the most important factor is to get the basic skeleton of your technical interview process down pat.

-In the first post of my mini series with Codility, I’ll discuss the four main elements of an effective interview process.
+In the first post of my mini series with Codility, I’ll discuss the four main elements of an effective technical interview process.
+They are:

-- The initial phone conversation to ensure both the candidate and hiring manager are happy to proceed.
-If both parties are happy then the next stage is a technical challenge.
+- The screening interview: An initial phone conversation to ensure both the candidate and hiring manager are happy to proceed.
+If both parties are happy then the next stage is a technical assessment.

-- The technical challenge is a chance for the candidate to show their skills and abilities.
+- The initial technical assessment: A chance for the candidate to show their skills and abilities.
 It’s also an opportunity for the hiring team to review the candidate’s solution for style and approach.
 If the solution meets expectations, the next step is a face-to-face interview.

-- The face-to-face interview has another technical challenge and plenty of time for questions.
+- The face-to-face interview: Another technical challenge and plenty of time for questions.

-- The decision meeting is the final element of an effective interview.
+- The decision-making meeting: The final element of an effective interview process.
 In this meeting the hiring team comes to a consensus of whether to hire the candidate.

 So, let’s walk through this process each stage at a time.

-The phone conversation is a high touch but low investment session.
-It doesn't take long to organize and is typically a 30-minute call.
-It's a brilliant way for both the candidate and hiring manager to find out more about each other.
+The screening interview is an initial phone conversation that is a high touch but low investment session.
+It doesn’t take long to organize and is typically a 30-minute call.
+It’s a brilliant way for both the candidate and hiring manager to find out more about each other.

 I always suggest starting the call with a brief introduction to the role and company.
 This sets the scene and provides the context for further discussions.
 The candidate is then given time to ask any questions before moving on to interview questions.

-Try using video conferencing instead of a phone call.
+Try a video interview instead of a phone conversation.
 Being able to see each other can make the call more personal.
 Be sure to communicate call details to the candidate ahead of time and allow time at the start for getting the conference call connected.

-The next stage is a technical challenge for the candidate if everyone is happy to continue.
+The next stage is a technical assessment for the candidate if everyone is happy to continue.

-Technical challenges are a great way for the candidate to show off their technical skills.
+Technical assessments are a great way for the candidate to show off their technical skills.
 They are also a way for the hiring team to assess a candidate’s skills and experience.

-The technical challenge should be time bound and completed on the candidate’s own time.
+The technical assessment should be time bound and completed on the candidate’s own time.
 By setting a deadline, it gives the candidate a clear delivery expectation.
-It also helps to keep the interview process moving at a fair momentum.
+It also helps to keep the technical interview process moving at a fair momentum.

 Candidates can also choose their own coding language for completing the challenge.
 However, I do recommend suggesting they complete it in the same core language that your team uses.

-Once the coding solution is complete and meets expectations, it is time to move to a face-to-face interview.
+Once the coding test is complete and meets expectations, it is time to move to a face-to-face interview.